 3. Wear a Hat and Gloves

 There’s nothing better than wearing a hat in this kind of weather!

 You can lose lots of body heat through your head, so wearing a hat is essential for staying warm in the winter.

-Any exposed skin will feel the icy temperatures, so wear gloves and a scarf too.
+Any exposed skin will feel the cold air and icy temperatures, so wear gloves and a scarf too.